George Fox: Suffering and growth

 The persecutions of these years – with about a thousand Friends in prison by 1657 – hardened Fox's opinions of traditional religious and social practices.
 In his preaching, he often emphasised the Quaker rejection of baptism by water; this was a useful way of highlighting how the focus of Friends on inward transformation differed from what he saw as the superstition of outward ritual.
 It was also a deliberate provocation of adherents of those practices, so providing opportunities for Fox to argue with them on matters of scripture.
 The same pattern appeared in his court appearances: when a judge challenged him to remove his hat, Fox replied by asking where in the Bible such an injunction could be found.

 The Society of Friends became increasingly organised towards the end of the decade.
 Large meetings were held, including a three-day event in Bedfordshire, the precursor of the present Britain Yearly Meeting system.
-Fox commissioned two Friends to travel around the country collecting the testimonies of imprisoned Quakers, as evidence of their persecution; this led to the establishment in 1675 of Meeting for Sufferings, which has continued to the present day.
+Fox commissioned two Friends to travel around the country collecting the testimonies of imprisoned Quakers, as evidence of their persecution; this led to the establishment in 1675 of Meeting for Sufferings, which continued until 2026.

 The 1650s, when the Friends were at their most confrontational, was one of the most creative periods of their history.
 Under the Commonwealth, Fox had hoped that the movement would become the major church in England.
 Disagreements, persecution and increasing social turmoil, however, led Fox to suffer from severe depression, which left him deeply troubled at Reading, Berkshire, for ten weeks in 1658 or 1659.
 In 1659, he sent parliament his most politically radical pamphlet, Fifty nine Particulars laid down for the Regulating things, but the year was so chaotic that it never considered these; the document was not reprinted until the 21st century.